-Professional Development: The University of Minnesota Libraries and Minitex sponsor numerous professional development events for librarians and library staff in the state, including those from University of Minnesota and Minnesota State.
-Over 4,200 academics, librarians, and/or students attend a wide range of conferences as well as workshops targeted for individual institutions in Minnesota State.
-Since March, the attendance has been virtual.
+Professional Development: Minitex sponsors numerous professional development events for and with librarians and library staff in the state, including those from the University of Minnesota and Minnesota State.
+Every year, thousands of academics, librarians, and/or students attend a wide range of conferences and workshops targeted or individual institutions in Minnesota.